 Configure AWS Cloud

-This feature is currently in closed-access beta.
+This feature is currently in open beta.
 Functionality and documentation may change.

 To manage access to your AWS Cloud Environment via strongDM, you will need to have an AWS Access Key ID and AWS Secret Access Key prepared.
 The scope of this key will determine which AWS CLI commands your Users will be able to execute through strongDM, so consider that when generating the key.